ska-telescope/ska-sdp-data-product-dashboard/README.md

 _All the following notes assume you are at the command prompt for your chosen environment._

-1. Confirm Node and NPM are installed and configured correctly, both the following commands should return the relevant version number.
+1. Confirm Node and YARN are installed and configured correctly, both the following commands should return the relevant version number.

         > node --version
-        > npm --version
+        > yarn --version

 2. Clone the project from GitHub

 3. Install all the necessary project dependencies by running

-        > npm install
+        > yarn init

 ### Running and Building the Application

 Scripts for running, testing, and building the application are provided as part of the standard configuration.
-These are run using NPM and listed in the scripts section of the package.json file.
+These are run using YARN and listed in the scripts section of the package.json file.

 From the project directory, you can run any of the following:

-- `> npm start`
+- `> yarn start`

   Runs the app in the development mode at [http://localhost:3000](http://localhost:3000).
 The app will recompile and restart if you make any edits to the source files.
 Any linting errors will also be shown in the console.

-- `> npm test`
+- `> yarn test`

   Launches the test runner in the interactive watch mode.
 See the [testing](#testing) section for more information.

-- `> npm run build`
+- `> yarn build`

   Builds the app for production to the `build` folder.
 The build is minified and any JSX is transpiled to JavaScript.
 Your app is ready to be deployed!